 Web Design Consulting in the South Pacific

-My role: Brainstorming, whiteboarding, design thinking, information architecture, ux design, visual design, development
+My role: Brainstorming, whiteboarding, design thinking, information architecture, ux design, visual design, web development

 My deliverables: Working website built in Joomla, social media presence, social media graphics, training and development

 Defining & Ideating

 To provide the Ministry of Youth and Sports with a responsive website, low in bandwidth, and easy to access from remote islands around the country.
 Train employees at the Ministry on how to manage and update the website once it is built.
 During the beginning stages of this project, I spent a lot of time with all the stake holders in the national government, learning about what exactly the Ministry of Youth and Sports did in Vanuatu.
 I learned about what they thought was important to be show cased on their site and who would be accessing the site.
 We began problem solving by a hyrbid card sorting exercise to determine the purpose of the site.
 I then moved in to low fidelity wireframing and creating a site map.

 After I had my head wrapped around the foundation of the organization, I began designing in the browser through Joomla, the CMS that was what was standard in Vanuatu for all government websites.
 I designed the site with 3G networks on remote islands in mind, limiting the amount of media on the pages, as well as clicks that the user would have make, while using their data for page loads.
 The pages were designed on a design system that scaled from primary pages to secondary pages having the same layout and design.
 All headers included a photo from that section's work.
 The most difficult aspect of this project was gathering content from over 40 islands spread across the Pacific Ocean, some with limited access to the internet.
 Read more about what I learned working as a web design consultant in the South Pacific.